lsun20/MissAdapt/README.md

 ### 4. Plot the risk function
-The adaptive performance mentioned in the previous section can be visualized in terms of the distance of different estimators relative oracle.
+The adaptive performance mentioned in the previous section can be visualized in terms of the distance of different estimators relative to the oracle.
 The wrapper function `plot_adaptive_and_minimax_risk()` returns the risk as a function of scaled bias $b/\sigma_O.$
 ```r
 plot_adaptive_and_minimax_risk(YR, YU, VR, VU, VUR)
 ```